Scheidemann cabinet: Paris conference and peace treaty

 The cabinet had difficulties agreeing on who was to fill the positions.
 The members of the delegation were changed several times and even the identity of its leader was not determined until the last moment (both Brockdorff-Rantzau and Otto Landsberg were named in drafts).
 The composition of the delegation caused significant bad blood between Erzberger and Brockdorff-Rantzau.

 On 18 April, French General Alphonse Nudant handed over to the German armistice commission the invitation to Versailles.
 It was a shock to the cabinet, as the Germans were only to "receive" the draft of the treaty.
 The cabinet answered that it would send three civil servants, noting that their task would be simply to transmit the treaty to the government.
 In response, General Foch demanded that the Germans send delegates who were empowered to "negotiate the entirety of questions related to the peace".
 The cabinet now named the delegation that arrived in Versailles on 29 April: Brockdorff-Rantzau (chairman), Landsberg, Johannes Giesberts, plus non-cabinet members Carl Melchior, a banker, Robert Leinert, president of the Prussian constituent assembly and mayor of Hanover, and Walther Schücking, an expert in international law.

-Despite prior efforts to regulate the relationship between cabinet and delegation and the personal presence of several cabinet members in Paris, there was significant disunity between the two institutions.
+Despite prior efforts to regulate the relationship between the cabinet and delegation and the personal presence of several cabinet members in Paris, there was significant disunity between the two institutions.
 There were three main reasons for this: For one, the rules for the delegation had assumed that there would be face-to-face negotiations, yet despite the fact that the Allied note from 20 April mentioned "negotiations", the representatives of the Entente now refused to meet the German delegates.
-Further, the Fourteen Points which were to delimit the delegation's authority were quite general in many respects, giving scope for delegation and for the cabinet to argue about jurisdiction.
-Finally, the personal differences between Erzberger and Brockdorff-Rantzau as well as the latter's hyper-sensitivity regarding encroachments on his authority played a role.
+Further, the Fourteen Points, which were to delimit the delegation's authority, were quite general in many respects, giving scope for delegation and for the cabinet to argue about jurisdiction.
+Finally, the personal differences between Erzberger and Brockdorff-Rantzau, as well as the latter's hyper-sensitivity regarding encroachments on his authority, played a role.